Potash Corp profit falls 22 percent on weak offshore sales

 Potash Corp of Saskatchewan (POT.TO) (POT.N) reported a 22 percent drop in third-quarter earnings on Thursday, just below analysts' expectations, as sales of the crop nutrient potash to China and India slipped, the company said.

-The implied guidance for fourth-quarter earnings per share is 51 to 71 cents, excluding one-time charges, which is lower than the consensus analysts' forecast of 78 cents, Churchill said.

-"Even at the top end of the range, they'd be lower than the Street," Churchill said.

-Record potash shipments of 1 million tonnes in North America, helped by a speedy U.S. harvest that encouraged farmers to bulk up on fertilizer for autumn applications, partly offset weaker offshore sales in the third quarter.
+Record potash shipments of 1 million metric tonnes (1.1 million tons) in North America partly offset weaker offshore sales.

 "Strong demand in North America and Latin America demonstrated the powerful motivators in place for farmers today, although not all global potash markets moved as quickly to capitalize on these favorable conditions," said Potash Corp Chief Executive Officer Bill Doyle.